-The Bible is the inspired Word of God, consisting of 66 books (39 in the OT and 27 in the NT; nothing more, nothing less).
+The Bible or Scripture is the inspired Word of God, consisting of 66 books (39 in the OT and 27 in the NT).
 It is inerrant in its original manuscripts and infallible in its authority.
 It is the ultimate authority guidebook from God to Man, being necessary and sufficient for every person to know, if they so want to, everything needed for salvation and living a life on Earth for Christ.
-It is is inerrant in all things it mentions, including science, geology, history, archeology, philosophy etc, and is to function as a guidebook in those disciplines, even though it is not the textbook for any of these disciplines.
+It is is inerrant in all things it mentions, including science, geology, history, archeology and philosophy, and is to function as a guidebook in those disciplines, even though it is not the textbook for any of these disciplines.
 As the ultimate authority, whatever it says is to be obeyed.
 The principle of interpretating it is thus found in itself.

 I agree with the statements made by the International Council on Biblical Inerrancy

 Jesus Christ is the Son of God, the second person of the Trinity.
-He is God from eternal past to eternity future, being the Word in Creation.
+He is the eternal God, being the Word in Creation.
 He entered into the world through His incarnation in history as a baby, by being born of the virgin Mary, of the house of David, of the Jews, at the time of the Roman Empire.
 With this incarnation, he is fully God and fully Man — one person, 2 natures (human and divine), and 2 wills (human and divine), yet the 2 wills work together as one in His one person.
 He was sinless throughout His entire life, with His mission being to come down to die on the Cross for our sins so that whoever believes in Him would be saved and have eternal life.
 He was crucified by Pontius Pilate at the instigation of the religious leaders and after 3 days, He rose from the grave and appeared to His 12 disciples, then to other eye-witnesses, before rising to heaven after some time.
 In the future, Jesus would come back again to judge the entire world.

 The Holy Spirit

 The Holy Spirit is the third person of the Trinity, fully equal in the Godhead.
 He is also a personal God and He is given to all believers in Christ during and after Pentecost without distinction at the time of conversion.
 His purpose is to convict Man of sin, and of righteousness, and the world of judgment.
 He directs Man to Christ as the Savior of the world and aids believers in their walk and growth in Christ.
-He also gives spiritual gifts as He sees fit, without any special emphasis on any one gift.
-The gifts of the Spirit are given to believers to edify the church.
+The Gifts of the Spirit are given to believers to edify the church.
 The more spectacular knowledge and sign gifts are not super powers but rather special gifts given for the time of kingdom inaguration, and thus they have effectively been withdrawn from use.

 God created the world in 6 ordinary days as perceived from the earth, in the order stated in the literal and historical record of Genesis 1.
 God created a real Adam and real Eve and placed them in the Garden of Eden.
 The creation was initially very good, without Darwinian evolution — 'nature red in tooth and claw'.

-Adam and Eve, our first parents, sinned against God by rebelling against Him and disobeying His first command.This original sin resulted in creation being cursed and death coming on all creation, including all mankind, his posterity.
+Adam and Eve, our first parents, sinned against God by rebelling against Him and breaking the Covenant of Works.This original sin resulted in creation being cursed and death coming on all creation, including all mankind, his posterity.
 Death and suffering entered the entire Creation and Man died spiritually and will someday die physically.
 Because of Adam's fall, all Man are born sinful, hostile and rebellious towards God and confirm their sinfulness by breaking His law continually.
-Man is born spiritually dead and hate God, actively or passively through apathy, with a passion.
+Man is born spiritually dead and hate God, actively, or passively through apathy, with a passion.
 The Fall affects our entire being, such that we are unable to choose good in God even when given the choice, and unable by our own autonomous reasoning to find God.

-Because God is holy and cannot tolerate sin, Man who is sinful is hated by God.
-Those who reject God would face His wrath and would be sentenced to hell and the lake of fire, which was initially prepared for Satan and his demons, where there will be eternal torment and eternal separation from God.
+God is holy and cannot tolerate sin, therefore Man who is sinful is hated by God.
+Those who reject God would face His wrath and would be sentenced to hell and the lake of fire, which were initially prepared for Satan and his demons, where there will be eternal torment and eternal separation from God.

 Although God is the person who saves, evangelism by preaching is necessary

-as God is the one who has decrees that this is the method he has ordained to bring His elect to him.
+as God is the one who has decreed that this is the method he has ordained to bring His elect to him.

-Thus, Christians must evangelize all people and trusting God to use us as an instrument to save the elect, whom we do not know,
+Thus, Christians must evangelize all people and trust God to use us as an instrument to save the elect, whom we do not know,

 The sacrament of baptism is the outward sign of the inward sign of regeneration and conversion.
 As such, every believer should be baptized as soon as possible.
-Baptism by itself does not confer any salvific benefits; it does not therefore mean that those who are not baptized are not saved.
+Baptism by itself does not confer any salvific benefits apart from faith; it does not therefore mean that those who are not baptized are not saved.
 There may be saved, non-baptized Christians as there may be unsaved, baptized 'christians'.
-There is only one baptism by the Father, Son and Holy Spirit, with the Holy Spirit entering into the person's life at conversion.
+There is only one baptism in the name of the Father, Son and Holy Spirit, which if valid is not to be repeated.